From Confounding to Learning: Dynamic Service Fee Pricing on Third-Party Platforms: Additional Experiments

 In \Cref{sec:method}, we show that we can use either \Cref{eq:IV} $\E [(P_{t}^e-\beta Q_t^e-f(x_t))a_t]=0$ or \Cref{eq:IV_robust} $ \E [(P_{t}^e-\beta Q_t^e-f(x_t))(a_t-\E[a_t\given x_t])]=0$ as the structural function.
 The latter method utilizes the idea of so-called doubly-robust machine learning that, as long as one estimate is asymptotically correct, the estimation of $\hat\beta$ will be accurate.
 Here, we set $T=10,000$, so we use 4096 samples to estimate $\hat\beta$ in the last update.
 The true value of $\beta$ is -1.

 For the ablation study (c.f. \Cref{fig:beta_doubly_no,fig:beta_action}), for each setup, we sample 1000 estimates $\hat\beta$ to gather the empirical distribution.
 We choose $\sigma_S^2=1$ and use 10 rounds to warm up.
 When we draw the histogram of $\hat\beta$, we use 50 bins.
 For the kernel density estimation, we directly use the default \texttt{sns.kdeplot} without further fine-tuning.
-We also test the case using zero truncation but without doubly-robust machine learning (c.f. \Cref{fig:beta_action_trun}), whereas the empirical distribution is biased towards zero and inferior to the one with doubly-robustness.
+We also test the case using zero truncation but without doubly-robust machine learning (c.f. \Cref{fig:beta_action_trun}) and find that the empirical distribution is biased towards zero and inferior to the one with doubly-robustness.

 We visualize the empirical distribution of $\hat\beta$ using doubly-robust machine learning in \Cref{fig:beta_action} and conduct the kernel density estimation (KDE).
 It shows that the empirical distribution is approximately a normal distribution centered at the true value -1, aligned with our theoretical analysis.
-However, without the doubly-robust machine learning, the estimation of $\beta$ is pretty unstable and seems to be biased.
+Without the doubly-robust correction, the estimation of $\beta$ is unstable and biased.
 As shown in \Cref{fig:beta_doubly_no}, the mode of the empirical $\hat\beta$ is even positive.
 Hence, in practice, adopting doubly-robust machine learning in demand learning is necessary and quite beneficial.

 We also conduct another ablation study on the sign of $\beta$.
 Since we know $\beta$ is negative, we can use 0 as a truncation for $\hat\beta$.
 However, as we notice that the doubly-robust estimator is quite accurate, none of them is positive.
-So, adopting zero truncation in \Cref{fig:beta_doubly_trun} doesn't significantly influence the inference.
+Thus, adopting zero truncation in \Cref{fig:beta_doubly_trun} has little effect on the inference.
 Although there are some theoretical assumptions on the network, we actually don't limit the parameters of the network used.
-In the meantime, we replace ERM with a more realistic optimization algorithm \texttt{Adam} so adaptive to common deep learning libraries.
+In the meantime, we replace ERM with \texttt{Adam}, a more practical optimization algorithm compatible with common deep-learning libraries.
 We observe strong performance, demonstrating the broad applicability of deep neural networks in real-world dynamic pricing.